MyElectricSheep/Mini-Yelp/README.md

 This is not an exhaustive list.

-You're encouraged to check the controllers folder and check what you can do with the API! :nerd_face:
+You're encouraged to check the entities folder and check what you can do with the API! :nerd_face: